WWRS-TV: Subchannels

+The station's digital signal continued to broadcasts on its pre-transition UHF channel 43, using virtual channel 52.

 Must-carry

 On April 1, 2002, a dispute arose between Time Warner Cable's Milwaukee-area system and WWRS regarding must-carry regulations.
 Must-carry regulations require cable television providers within the Grade B contour of a full-power, full service television station to carry that station on their basic tier.
 When the dispute was settled, the FCC judged that the station was not required to be carried on the cable systems in the more distant counties of Kenosha, Racine and Walworth.
-However, WWRS was able to exercise must-carry to the Time Warner Cable lineup in southeastern Wisconsin.
+However, WWRS was able to exercise must-carry to the Time Warner Cable lineup in the immediate Milwaukee area.
 This, combined with the lack of available channel space, caused the forced move of Madison's PBS member and PBS Wisconsin flagship station WHA-TV (channel 21) to the digital cable tier in order to air WWRS on the basic cable tier.